What is a Sin Tax?

 3. Viable option compared to other taxes

 Sin taxes are a more viable option to increase the government’s revenue than other types of taxes such as income taxes.
-It can be explained by the positive connotation of the taxes that the society views as beneficial from the social and moral perspectives.
+This can be explained by the positive connotation of the taxes that the society views as beneficial from the social and moral perspectives.

 Disadvantages of Sin Taxes